nodenotjs/n0de-custom-damage/README.md

 ncd_bypsresef: If it is 1 or greater, deals damage without calculating the resistance effect.
 ncd_damagetype: Sets the damage type (listed bellow).
 It is used to calculate enchantments or ignore armor.
 ncd_piercing: Set value of ncd_apiercing and ncd_epiercing to ncd_piercing.
 ncd_apiercing: Defines in % the armor piercing (only armor) (how much it will be ignored).
+Min Value: 0 Max Value: 100000.
+It is possible to put values beyond that, but unexpected effects may occur!
 ncd_epiercing: Defines in % the enchantments piercing (enchantments only) (how much it will be ignored).
+Min Value: 0 Max Value: 100000.
+It is possible to put values beyond that, but unexpected effects may occur!

 # Damage Types:
 General/Any: any value or unset